 Money origami is a creative way to present gifts for special occasions.
 For example, an origami bunny that's folded from a dollar bill is an especially adorable way to give a child an Easter gift.
-This craft is easy to fold for beginners and is a modified version of a featured project from the Origami Page-A-Day Calendar.
+This craft is easy to fold for beginners.

 01 of 07

 Make a Waterbomb Base

 To make an origami bunny from a dollar bill, you must make a waterbomb base: